 Content marketing’s core strength is the ability to communicate the depth and value of your knowledge beyond traditional sales emails.

 Let’s face it: sometimes companies have to address negative issues.
-Products don’t work as intended, bad press occurs, competitors engage in mudslinging, what have you.
-Content marketing can be an effective reputation management tool to proactively handle those issues and find possible solutions.
+Products don’t work as intended, bad press occurs, competitors engage in mudslinging, etc. Content marketing can be an effective reputation management tool to handle those issues proactively and find possible solutions.
 The worst course of action when a problem arises is to avoid it or insist it doesn't exist.

 Content marketing addresses customer concerns beyond the business transaction, and provides value beyond the scope of the product or service you are selling.

 Learn what else your buyers are looking for in the guide How To Make The Industrial Buyer's Shortlist — with tips guaranteed to win you more business.